filakhtov/gentoo-use-docs/dev-libs/libpeas.md

 This flag should be enabled if there is a need for plugin management UI.

 ### gtk-doc
 Pass the `-Dgtk_doc=true` option to the meson build command.
-Use the `Gtk-Doc` tool to generate and install the API reference documentation for the `libpeas` library.
+Use the `Gtk-Doc` tool to generate the API reference documentation in the HTML format for the `libpeas` library and install it into the `/usr/share/gtk-doc/html/libpeas` directory.

 It is safe to disable this flag.